Hyojong of Joseon

-Hyojong (3 July 1619 – 23 June 1659), personal name Yi Ho, was the 17th monarch of the Joseon dynasty of Korea.
-He is best known for his plan for an expedition to help China's Ming Dynasty fight against China's Qing dynasty, and his campaigns against the Russian Empire at the orders of the Qing.
-His plan for the northern expedition was never put into action since he died before the campaign could start.
+Hyojong (3 July 1619 – 23 June 1659), (Note: In the Korean calendar (lunisolar), he was born on the 22nd day of the 5th lunar month and died on the 4th day of the 5th lunar month.) personal name Yi Ho, was the 17th monarch of Joseon.
+He was the second son of King Injo and the younger brother of Crown Prince Sohyeon.
+Today, he is best known for his planned expedition to help the Ming dynasty fight the Manchu-led Qing dynasty, and his campaigns against the Tsardom of Russia at the orders of the Qing.

 Biography

 Birth and background

 King Hyojong was born in 1619 as the second son of King Injo, while his father was still a prince.
 In 1623, when the Westerners faction launched a coup that removed then-ruling Gwanghaegun and crowned Injo, Hyojong was called to the palace along with his father and given the title Grand Prince Bongrim in 1626.

 Captive of the Qing dynasty

 In 1627, King Injo's hard-line diplomatic policy brought war between Joseon Korea and the Later Jin dynasty.
 Later, in 1636, the Later Jin's successor state, Qing dynasty, defeated Joseon, and King Injo pledged his loyalty to the Qing emperor at Samjeondo, bowing down at Hong Taiji's feet nine times.
 There, Injo and Hong Taiji signed a treaty, which included that the Qing dynasty would take Crown Prince Sohyeon, Injo's oldest son, and Hyojong to China as captive.

 During his exile in China, Hyojong mostly tried to defend his older brother from the threats of the Qing dynasty.
 Hong Taiji and his Qing forces were still at war against the Ming dynasty and also engaged in battle with the Mongols and Chinese Muslims; and many times, the Qing emperor requested Prince Sohyeon to go to the battlefield and help command troops against the Qing's enemies.
 However, Hyojong was worried about his brother because he was the official heir to the throne of Joseon and had no military experience.
 He went on to fight the Ming loyalists in his brother's place, and he also followed Sohyeon to battles against the Uyghurs and Muslims on the western front.

 Along with his brother, he made contact with Europeans while he was in China; and also he learned that Joseon needed to develop new technology and a stronger political and military system in order to protect itself from foreign powers.
 He also developed a grudge against Qing dynasty, which separated him from his home country and his family.
 It was during this period that he decided to make a massive plan for northern campaigns against the Qing dynasty, an act of vengeance on the Qing dynasty for the war of 1636.